streamnative/function-mesh-website/docs/overview.md

 - Pulsar Functions and Pulsar connectors do not fully utilize all the tools provided by the Kubernetes ecosystem.

-- Functions and connectors are tied to a specific Pulsar cluster and it is hard to use functions connectors across multiple Pulsar clusters.
+- Functions and connectors are tied to a specific Pulsar cluster and it is hard to use functions and connectors across multiple Pulsar clusters.

 - Currently, it is hard to manage a bundle of functions or connectors.
 Users have to launch and track them manually one by one.